University Catalog 2024-25

 • Courses completed at the 600 level prior to being accepted to the program may be counted toward a M.S. degree.

-• Students entering the M.S. degree with a B.S. degree in hand may not use courses earned as part of the bachelors program for the M.S. requirements.
+• Students entering the M.S. degree program with a B.S. degree in hand may not use courses earned as part of the bachelors program for the M.S. requirements.

 • The student must meet all of the requirements that would normally be expected of a student in the M.S. program.